SweetDate-Calendar/sd_docs/index.md

 ---

 # SweetDate – A Headless Calendar Engine.
-> **Funding Proposal – Early Stage Concept**
-> This page presents an early-stage proposal for **SweetDate**, an open-source, headless calendar engine designed to support European values of openness, **GDPR** compliance, privacy, and interoperability.

 ---

 ## What Is SweetDate?

-SweetDate is a modular, headless, GDPR compliant, calendar backend designed to be integrated into modern applications.
+SweetDate is a modular, headless, calendar backend designed to be integrated into modern applications.

 It exposes a simple command-based protocol for managing calendars, events, and availability — similar in spirit to how systems like Redis or MinIO provide a structured interface for external clients.